Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 1
 ~~~~~~
 | **Swift Strikes**
-| The Rogue may attack using Grace instead of Brawn to hit with melee weapons, but not with heavy weapons.
-Spear-type weapons are an exception to this rule.
+| The Rogue may attack with melee weapons using Grace to hit instead of Brawn, but not with heavy weapons.
+Spear weapons are an exception to this rule.
 |
 | **Sharp Lunge**
 | The Rogue may accept a -1 die penalty on their attack roll for any melee or thrown weapon attack to increase the range of the attack by 1.
 This is treated as a free dash, and enhanced by dash distance increases.

 Rank 2
 ~~~~~~
-| **Battle Dance**
+| **Battle Rhythm**
 | During combat, when the Rogue takes a dash or jump action, moves while dodging, or uses an ability that moves them, they gain 1 point of Momentum.
 After initiating an attack or dodge action with Stamina, the Rogue may dedicate Momentum as if it were additional Stamina.
 | Momentum can be stored up to a maximum of the Rogue's rank, and points fade at the end of the Rogue's next turn after they are gained.